If you find yourself headed out to a Super Bowl party someday soon, here is a little Eastern Shore football history small talk for you to share.

 Some 20 UMES graduates played in the National Football League, and here is a list of their names.
 The biggest name in the bunch is Art Shell, a Hall of Fame offensive lineman and eight-time Pro Bowler with the Oakland Raiders.
-Shell, who also became the first African-American head coach in NFL history, still headlines an annual golf outing every year to benefit his alma mater.
+Shell, who also became the first modern-day African-American head coach in NFL history, hosted an annual golf outing to benefit his alma mater for many years.

 The defensive end Roger Brown is another UMES grad who became an NFL star of the first order in the 1960s, playing in six pro bowls.
 He is believed to be the first player in the league ever to clock in at more than 300 pounds.
 He was one of the Los Angeles Rams’ legendary “Fearsome Foursome,” but his most famous feat came while playing for the Detroit Lions, when he sacked Green Bay Packers quarterback Bart Starr six times in a single 1962 game, including one for a safety.
 That game is known in Lions’ lore as “The Thanksgiving Massacre.”